Heritage Projects

 Learn about what will be required if you are awarded a grant, and about the process for appeal of a 4Culture decision.

-Once you’ve started your application, you can save after each step and sign out—your application will be saved as a draft that you can continue to work on up to the deadline.
-Once you hit “Submit,” your application is final.
+Once you’ve started your application, you can save after each step and sign out of the grant portal.
+Your application will be saved as a draft and you can continue to work on up to the deadline.
+Once you click “Submit,” your application is final.
 Please do not hesitate to contact us if you have any questions during the process.
+The deadline to apply is March 12, 2025, at 5:00 pm PST.
+At that point, all required materials, including Demographic Information, should be submitted through the grant portal.

 What’s in the Application?

-We will not consider your application without the materials listed here.
+We will consider your application for funding after you have submitted all required materials listed here.
 We strongly recommend assembling them before you login and begin your application and encourage you to call or email us with any questions as you work on these materials.

 Demographic Information